codeforkjeff/conciliator/README.md

 if you want to enable logging for debugging purposes, take a look at `run.sh` for some helpful options.

-You can change the service name that appears in OpenRefine by editing the `refine_viaf.properties` file.
+You can change several run-time options (including the service name that appears in OpenRefine and turning caching on/off) by editing the `refine_viaf.properties` file.

 Resources
 ---------